gterai/RidgeR/README.md

 ls [data_directory]/out
 id2PF.txt  id2prof.txt  nnfv.txt  w_opt.png  w_opt.txt
 ```
 The w_opt.txt file in the directory contains the optimized regression parameters (coefficients), and w_opt.png is the heatmap of the optimized parameters.
 The parameter values tell us which structural features increase/reduce bioactivity.
 For example, a value of wL_i in the w_opt.txt represents the effect of the i-th base being the left side of a base pair.
 Please see, our paper for the explanation of the regression parameters.
 The nnfv.txt file contains position-specific structural features (feature vectors) and normalized bioactivity values.
-You can extract position-specific features from this file or use it for the analysis with other machine learning algorithms.
+You can use this file to investivate the position-specific features of each RNA seuence or for the analysis with other machine learning algorithms.

 ## Extracting secondary structural features from pairs of two short RNA sequences
 The optPair.pl is a program for extracting secondary structural features from two interacting RNA sequences and their corresponding activity data.